AndrewEllis93/Print-Tuning-Guide/README.md

 - Ensure your PEI is not counterfeit.
 You may have to ask in the Discord for other' experiences with a given brand.
 If your PEI is clear rather than yellowish, it's fake.
     - Stick to well-known brands.
     - This is prevalent with unknown AliExpress and Amazon sellers.

+- Instead of PEI, you can use strong adhesives like [Vision Miner Nano Polymer](https://visionminer.com/products/nano-polymer-adhesive) on bare spring steel.
 # Pressure Advance

 Pressure advance changes the **distribution** of material, not the **amount** of material.
-- Lower values cause less material in the middle of lines, and more at the ends/corners.
+- Lower values result in less material in the middle of lines, and more at the ends/corners.
-- Higher values cause more material in the middle of lines, and less at the ends/corners.
+- Higher values result in more material in the middle of lines, and less at the ends/corners.
 - Here is an example:
-    - **PA Values: 0, 0.035, 0.05, 0.09, 0.12** (Direct drive - Galileo clockwork / Dragon HF)
+    - PA Values: 0, 0.035, 0.05, 0.09, 0.12 (Galileo clockwork / Dragon HF)
     - ![](Images/PA-Squares.png)